remy/remysharp.com/public/drafts/muddling-my-way-through-real-time.md

 // when we get a connection... primus.on('connection', function (spark) {
-  // the socket is referred to as a "spark"
+  // the inbound socket is referred to as a "spark"

   // respond to ping events with a pong spark.on('ping', function () {